 Figure 4.
-Comparison between the errors of the generating signals (rotary and ultrasonic sensor) and the estimated position using sensor data fusion.
+Comparison between the errors of the generating signals (rotary and ultrasonic sensor) and the estimated position, using sensor data fusion.

-Simulation ending condition was set on 1000 mm whereas the forward step was set on 100 mm.
+The simulation-ending condition was set at 1000 mm, whereas the forward step was set at 100 mm.
 The mean of the generating values for 20 iterations is shown in Table 1.
-Figure 4 depicts the comparing errors diagram.
-The errors of the ultrasonic sensor are represented by the solid line (red-diamond); the errors of the encoders, estimated as difference between average of the encoder’s signal and target value, is represented by the solid line (blue-triangle); the estimated errors by using sensor data fusion is represented by solid line (orange-square).
+Figure 4 depicts the comparison of errors.
+The errors of the ultrasonic sensor are represented by the red line; the encoder errors, estimated as the difference between the average of the encoder’s signal and the target value, is represented by the blue line; the errors estimated by sensor data fusion are represented by the orange line.

 The estimated location is very close to the target.
-The average error obtained by means the sensor data fusion method is lower than the errors due to the single simulated sensors.
-Total measurement error has reduced up to tenfold using SDF.
+The average error obtained by means of the sensor data fusion method is lower than the errors from the single simulated sensors.
+The total measurement error has been reduced by up to ten times using SDF.

-In the following is described the prototype built to for validating the results obtained from the HIL simulation.
+The following section describes the prototype built to validate the results obtained from the HIL simulation.

 THE HANDLING DEVICE